jdegand/cssbattle/README.md

 # CSS Battle Solutions

+**Note**: I have stopped doing the daily battle.
+I completed every daily CSS Battle from 6/28/23 to 1/1/25.

 ## Thoughts

 - With these solutions, you should get close to the Top 100 when you incorporate all the optimized open solutions.